-The Student Health Center provides high-quality, primary medical care for students becoming ill or experiencing minor emergencies while away from home.
+The Student Health Center provides high-quality, primary medical care for students that become ill or experience minor emergencies while away from home.
 The Health Center delivers a wide variety of services, many of which are covered by the Student Health Fee included in the Tuition and General Fee.
-All matters between a student and the Health Center staff are confidential and, except in the case of lifethreatening situations, medical emergencies, or when required by law, will not be released without the student's written consent.
+All matters between a student and the Health Center staff are confidential and, except in the case of life-threatening situations, medical emergencies, or when required by law, will not be released without the student's written consent.
 Virginia State law requires all full-time students enrolling for the first time in a four-year public institution to provide a health history and an official immunization record.

-The College of William and Mary further requires ALL full-time students (including previously matriculated students) to submit a physical examination performed within twelve-months preceding the student's enrollment or re-enrollment, as well as providing documentation of meeting the same immunization requirements.
+The College of William and Mary further requires all full-time students (including previously matriculated students) to submit results of a physical examination performed within twelve-months preceding the student's enrollment or re-enrollment, as well as documentation of the required immunizations.
 Previously enrolled students re-entering as full-time students after an absence from campus of greater than 10 years must also revalidate their immunization record.
-This information MUST be submitted on William and Mary's Health Evaluation Form.
+This information must be submitted on William and Mary's Health Evaluation Form.

 Medical services are provided for all full-time students and for those graduate students certified by the Dean of their school to be doing the "equivalent of full-time work."
-In order to be eligible for medical care both groups of students must have paid the Student Health Fee for the current semester and have met the Health Evaluation Form requirements including a physical examination and submission of an official immunization record.
+In order to be eligible for medical care both groups of students must have paid the Student Health Fee for the current semester and have met the requirements listed on the Health Evaluation Form, including a physical examination and submission of an official immunization record.
 Students choosing to seek care at an off-campus site are responsible for charges incurred.
 Likewise, if a Health Center physician deems it medically necessary to refer a student to an off-campus specialist, this also becomes the student's financial responsibility.
-Students are strongly encouraged to carry health insurance to assist with the cost of health care obtained outside the Student Health Center.